Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Introduction

 Although not resolved in full generality, the conjecture has been confirmed in the number of particular cases such as all first-order reducts of $(\mathbb{Q},<)$, known also as temporal (constraint) languages~\cite{temporalCSP}, first-order reducts of the so-called rooted triple relation, known also as phylogeny languages~\cite{PhylogenyCSP}, or all first-order reducts of all homogeneous graphs~\cite{Schaefer-Graphs,HomogeneousGraphs}.
-Another notable classification considers CSPs within the conjecture expressible in the logic MMSNP~\cite{MMSNP-journal}.
-Furthermore, it is worth mentioning that~\cite{Smooth-journal} offers some new algebraic tools which simplify providing similar partial classifications.
-However, despite all these attempts, it is fair to say that the general conjecture is wide open.
+Another classification considers CSPs that are expressible in the logic MMSNP~\cite{MMSNP-journal}.
+Despite these attempts, it is fair to say that the general conjecture is wide open.

 At the same time, the boundary between P and NP-complete has not been the only one studied for finite-domain CSPs~\cite{DualitiesCSP}.
-In~\cite{LaroseT09TCS} one can find a number of not yet resolved conjectures on which CSPs are, e.g., in L (logarithmic space) or NL (non-deterministic logarithmic space).
-The questions have not been yet answered despite certain partial results available in the literature, see e.g.~\cite{BartoKW12,EgriHLR14,DalmauEHLR15,CarvalhoDK08}.
+In~\cite{LaroseT09TCS}, one can find a number of not yet resolved conjectures on which CSPs are, e.g., in L (logarithmic space) or NL (non-deterministic logarithmic space).
+The questions have not yet been answered despite certain partial results in the literature; see, e.g.,~\cite{BartoKW12,EgriHLR14,DalmauEHLR15,CarvalhoDK08}.
 Furthermore,~\cite{LaroseT09TCS} contains the following dichotomy built on the characterization of first-order definable finite-domain CSPs from~\cite{FO_char1}.